New Early Dark Energy is compatible with current LSS data: Introduction

 \section{Introduction}

-Recent direct measurements of the expansion rate of the universe using Type Ia SN as standard candles (SH0ES~\cite{Riess:2019cxk}) or strong gravitational lensing (H0LiCOW~\cite{Wong:2019kwg}) are in tension with the expansion rate inferred form the CMB~\cite{Aghanim:2018eyx} when assuming the standard $\Lambda$CDM cosmological model (for recent reviews see \cite{Bernal:2016gxb,Knox:2019rjx,Verde:2019ivm,Riess:2020sih}).
-It is a hot subject of discussion whether unaccounted for systematical effects in astronomical distance measurements are responsible for this discrepancy or whether we have to refine our understanding of the history of the universe by going beyond the $\Lambda$CDM model~\cite{Freedman:2019jwv,Freedman:2020dne}.
+Recent direct measurements of the expansion rate of the universe using Type Ia SN as standard candles (SH0ES~\cite{Riess:2019cxk}) are in tension with the expansion rate inferred form the CMB~\cite{Aghanim:2018eyx} when assuming the standard $\Lambda$CDM cosmological model (for recent reviews see \cite{Bernal:2016gxb,Knox:2019rjx,Verde:2019ivm,Riess:2020sih}).\footnote{A similarly high value was reported based on time delays caused by strong gravitational lenses (H0LiCOW~\cite{Wong:2019kwg}); however, these measurements rely sensitively on assumptions about the mass density profile of elliptical galaxies~\cite{Birrer:2020tax}.} It is a hot subject of discussion whether unaccounted for systematical effects in astronomical distance measurements are responsible for this discrepancy or whether we have to refine our understanding of the history of the universe by going beyond the $\Lambda$CDM model~\cite{Freedman:2019jwv,Freedman:2020dne}.
 It turns out that cosmological measurements have reached a precision where modifying the history of the universe to bring new concordance between CMB and direct measurements of the expansion rate is very difficult without introducing new tensions between different data sets.
 As theorists looking for a new concordance model to replace $\Lambda$CDM, we are truly experiencing that we have entered the era of precision cosmology.
-If we try to modify the late time history to account for the higher value of $H_0$ measured today by SH0ES and H0LiCOW, then we quickly run into tension with BAO measurements \cite{Bernal:2016gxb,Aylor:2018drw,Verde:2016ccp,Knox:2019rjx,Arendse:2019itb}.
-On the other hand, an extra component of dark energy, which decays away shortly before recombination has proved more promising as a possible solution~\cite{Poulin:2018dzj,Poulin:2018cxd,Smith:2019ihp,Lin:2019qug,Kaloper:2019lpl,Alexander:2019rsc,Hardy:2019apu,Sakstein:2019fmf,1798362}.
-The Early Dark Energy (EDE) proposal suggests that the early dark energy is stored in a slow-rolling scalar field and decays away as the scalar field approaches the bottom of its potential and picks up speed, similar to how inflation ends in slow-roll inflation.
+If we try to modify the late-time history to account for the higher value of $H_0$ measured today by SH0ES, then we quickly run into tension with BAO measurements \cite{Bernal:2016gxb,Aylor:2018drw,Verde:2016ccp,Knox:2019rjx,Arendse:2019itb}.
+On the other hand, an extra component of dark energy, which decays away shortly before recombination has proved more promising as a possible solution~\cite{Poulin:2018dzj,Poulin:2018cxd,Smith:2019ihp,Lin:2019qug,Kaloper:2019lpl,Alexander:2019rsc,Hardy:2019apu,Sakstein:2019fmf,1798362, Gonzalez:2020fdy}.
+The early dark energy (EDE) proposal suggests that the early dark energy is stored in a slow-rolling scalar field and decays away as the scalar field approaches the bottom of its potential and picks up speed, similar to how inflation ends in slow-roll inflation.
 However, in order to satisfy phenomenological constraints the potential has to be relatively fine-tuned.
 But more seriously, recent fits including a full-shape analysis of LSS data have challenged the ability of EDE to solve the Hubble tension at all \cite{Hill:2020osr,Ivanov:2020ril,DAmico:2019fhj}.